elixir-europe-training/ELIXIR-Training-SPLASH/pages/contribute/how_to_contribute.md

 ---
-title: How to contribute to RDMkit
+title: How to contribute to SPLASH
 ---

 ## Ways of contributing